-Publicly traded warrants to purchase approximately 23,000 and 29,000 shares of common stock were outstanding as of December 31, 2021 and 2020, respectively.
+In addition, the Company has publicly traded warrants to purchase approximately 21,000 and 23,000 shares of common stock outstanding as of December 31, 2022 and 2021, respectively.
 These warrants have an exercise price of \$13.00 per share and expire on July 17, 2024.
-The warrants trade on NASDAQ under the symbol "XBIOW."
+The warrants trade on Nasdaq under the symbol "XBIOW."
 The warrants also provide that if the weighted-average price of common stock on any trading day on or after 30 days after issuance is lower than the then-applicable exercise price per share, each warrant may be exercised, at the option of the holder, on a cashless basis for one share of common stock.
-Warrants to purchase approximately 6,000 shares and 0.2 million shares of common stock were exercised on a cashless, one-for-one basis during the years ended December 31, 2021 and 2020, respectively.
-None of these warrants were forfeited during the years ended December 31, 2021 and 2020.
+Warrants to purchase approximately 2,000 shares and 6,000 shares of common stock were exercised on a cashless, one-for-one basis during the years ended December 31, 2022 and 2021, respectively.
+None of these warrants were forfeited during the years ended December 31, 2022 and 2021.

-Warrants to purchase approximately 8,000 shares of the Company's common stock were outstanding as of December 31, 2021 and 2020.
+The Company also has outstanding warrants to purchase approximately 8,000 shares of the Company's common stock as of December 31, 2022 and 2021.
 These warrants have an exercise price of \$2.91 per share and expire on July 3, 2026.
-None of these warrants were exercised or forfeited during the years ended December 31, 2021 and 2020.
+None of these warrants were exercised or forfeited during the years ended December 31, 2022 and 2021.

 Warrants to purchase approximately 129,000 shares of the Company's common stock at an exercise price of \$27.00 per share were outstanding as of December 31, 2020.
-These warrants were exercisable beginning on September 8, 2019 and expire on September 8, 2026.
 On November 15, 2021, the Company entered into a letter agreement with the holders of these warrants to exchange such warrants for an aggregate of approximately 52,000 shares of the Company's common stock.
 The Company recorded a gain of approximately \$41,000 as a result of this exchange as the fair value of the warrants immediately before the exchange was more than the fair value of the shares issued in the exchange.
-As a result, all of these warrants were cancelled and none were outstanding as of December 31, 2021.
+As a result, all of these warrants were cancelled and none were outstanding as of December 31, 2022 and 2021.

-In addition to the financing warrants discussed above, the Company had additional outstanding debt and equity financing warrants to purchase an aggregate of approximately 0.2 million shares of common stock as of December 31, 2020.
+The Company had additional outstanding debt and equity financing warrants to purchase an aggregate of approximately 0.2 million shares of common stock as of December 31, 2020.
 All of these debt and equity financing warrants expired unexercised during the year ended December 31, 2021.
-As a result, none of these debt and equity warrants were outstanding as of December 31, 2021.
+As a result, none of these debtand equity warrants were outstanding as of December 31, 2022 and 2021.

-11. Share-Based Expense
+12. Share-Based Expense

-Total share-based expense related to stock options, RSUs and common stock awards was approximately \$0.4 million and \$0.5 million for the years ended December 31, 2021 and 2020, respectively.
+Total share-based expense related to stock options, RSUs and common stock awards was approximately \$0.5 million and \$0.4 million for the years ended December 31, 2022 and 2021, respectively.
 Share-based expense is classified in the consolidated statements of comprehensive loss as follows:

 Year Ended December 31,

-2 2021 2020
+2022 2021

-Research and development expenses \$ 68,208 \$ 49,190
+Research and development expenses \$ 86,305 \$ 68,208

-General and administrative expenses 342,229 419,724
+General and administrative expenses 425,175 342,229

-\$ 410,437 \$ 468,914
+\$ 511,480 \$ 410,437